jlevy/the-art-of-command-line/README-tr.md

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

-## MacOS X only
+## OS X only

-These are items relevant *only* on MacOS.
+These are items relevant *only* on OS X.

 - Package management with `brew` (Homebrew) and/or `port` (MacPorts).
-These can be used to install on MacOS many of the above commands.
+These can be used to install on OS X many of the above commands.

 - Copy output of any command to a desktop app with `pbcopy` and paste input from one with `pbpaste`.

-- To enable the Option key in Mac OS Terminal as an alt key (such as used in the commands above like **alt-b**, **alt-f**, etc.), open Preferences -> Profiles -> Keyboard and select "Use Option as Meta key".
+- To enable the Option key in OS X Terminal as an alt key (such as used in the commands above like **alt-b**, **alt-f**, etc.), open Preferences -> Profiles -> Keyboard and select "Use Option as Meta key".

 - To open a file with a desktop app, use `open` or `open -a /Applications/Whatever.app`.

 - Spotlight: Search files with `mdfind` and list metadata (such as photo EXIF info) with `mdls`.

-- Be aware MacOS is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
+- Be aware OS X is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
 You can often tell the difference by noting a man page has the heading "BSD General Commands Manual."
 In some cases GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).
 If writing cross-platform Bash scripts, avoid such commands (for example, consider Python or `perl`) or test carefully.

-- To get MacOS release information, use `sw_vers`.
+- To get OS X release information, use `sw_vers`.

+## Windows only

+These items are relevant *only* on Windows.

+- On Windows 10, you can use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities.
+On the plus side, this allows Linux programs to run on Windows.
+On the other hand this does not support the running of Windows programs from the Bash prompt.

+- Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
+Most of the things described in this document will work out of the box.

+- Install additional Unix programs with the Cygwin's package manager.

+- Use `mintty` as your command-line window.

+- Access the Windows clipboard through `/dev/clipboard`.

+- Run `cygstart` to open an arbitrary file through its registered application.

+- Access the Windows registry with `regtool`.

+- Note that a `C:\` Windows drive path becomes `/cygdrive/c` under Cygwin, and that Cygwin's `/` appears under `C:\cygwin` on Windows.
+Convert between Cygwin and Windows-style file paths with `cygpath`.
+This is most useful in scripts that invoke Windows programs.

+- You can perform and script most Windows system administration tasks from the command line by learning and using `wmic`.

+- Another option to get Unix look and feel under Windows is [Cash](https://github.com/dthree/cash).
+Note that only very few Unix commands and command-line options are available in this environment.

+- An alternative option to get GNU developer tools (such as GCC) on Windows is [MinGW](http://www.mingw.org/) and its [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
+MSYS doesn't have all the features compared to Cygwin.
+MinGW is particularly useful for creating native Windows ports of Unix tools.

 ## More resources

 - [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of shell tools and resources.
-- [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line): A more in-depth guide for the Mac OS command line.
+- [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line): A more in-depth guide for the OS X command line.
 - [Strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) for writing better shell scripts.
 - [shellcheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool.
 Essentially, lint for bash/sh/zsh.
 - [Filenames and Pathnames in Shell](http://www.dwheeler.com/essays/filenames-in-shell.html): The sadly complex minutiae on how to handle filenames correctly in shell scripts.
+- [Data Science at the Command Line](http://datascienceatthecommandline.com/#tools): More commands and tools helpful for doing data science, from the book of the same name

 ## Disclaimer